AP Top 25 Takeaways: Ohio State throws twist in CFP race

 “I want Louisville to do what’s best for them,” Brohm said.
 “I’m a fan.
 But right now I’m the coach at Purdue and this is where I want to be and I like it here.”
 After a rivalry game, what else can Brohm say?

 Purdue and Louisville are both done playing and with the early signing period looming Dec.
-19 there is no reason for an extended courtship.
-It should only take a few days for Louisville to know if it must move on to Plan B, whoever that might be.
+19, there is no reason for an extended courtship.
+It should take only a few days for Louisville to know if it must move on to Plan B, whatever that might be.

-AROUND THE COUNTRY: Kliff Kingsbury probably made the decision easier for Texas Tech by losing to Baylor to finish 5-7.
-Kingsbury is 35-40 overall and 19-35 in the Big 12 in six seasons with at the school where he played quarterback.
-It is likely change is coming in Lubbock … Immediately after Rutgers‘ finished the season 1-11, athletic director Patrick Hobbs sent a statement to local media saying coach Chris Ash will be back next season . … Keep an eye on the coaching situation at Boston College.
-The Eagles lost three straight games to finish 7-5 in a season that began with a lot of promise for Steve Addazio’s team.
-Addazio is in year six at the school and has never won more than seven games.
-He has two years left on his contract and there has not been much progress at BC. … Teams that finished strong with bowl eligibility on the line and grabbed a sixth victory: Wake Forest, Tulane and Baylor.
+AROUND THE COUNTRY: LSU got no help from the officiating and lost a record-tying seven OT game at Texas A&M. The loss might cost the Tigers a spot in a New Year’s Six game to Florida, which also finished 9-3 and beat the Tigers … Kliff Kingsbury probably made the decision easier for Texas Tech by losing to Baylor to finish 5-7.
+Kingsbury is 35-40 overall and 19-35 in the Big 12 in six seasons at the school where he played quarterback.
+It is likely change is coming in Lubbock … Also in trouble: North Carolina’s Larry Fedora after Tar Heels finished 2-10. … Safe: Rutgers coach Chris Ash. … Teams that finished strong with bowl eligibility on the line and grabbed a sixth victory: Wake Forest, Tulane, TCU and Baylor.
+Kansas State, on the other hand, blew a 17-point fourth-quarter lead at Iowa State to miss out on a sixth victory.
+Could that have been Hall of Fame coach Bill Snyder’s last game at Kansas State?